 UPMC Mercy is certified as a Comprehensive Stroke Center by The Joint Commission and the American Heart Association/American Stroke Association.
 This is the highest level of stroke certification — earned by an elite group of hospitals recognized for providing state-of-the-art care for the most complex stroke cases.

-Certification means we are ready 24 hours a day, seven days a week and 365 days a year to deliver advanced stroke care.
-Our team works closely with emergency medical services (EMS) providers to ensure that care begins from the moment assistance arrives in the patient's home or in the field.
-At UPMC Mercy — part of the UPMC Stroke Institute — a “brain attack team” assembles to ensure that medical care is ready and waiting for the patient upon arrival.
+Certification means we are ready 24 hours a day, 7 days a week and 365 days a year to deliver advanced stroke care.
+Our team works closely with emergency medical services (EMS) providers to ensure that care begins from the moment assistance arrives in the person’s home or in the field.
+At UPMC Mercy — part of the UPMC Stroke Institute — a multidisciplinary team assembles to ensure that medical care is ready and waiting .

 Our skilled physicians perform the very latest procedures for stroke intervention, including: